Brann, Eva. Homeric Moments: Clues to Delight in Reading The Odyssey and The Iliad. Philadelphia: Paul Dry Books, 2002.

 Brann distills fifty years of experience reading and teaching Homeric poetry into this book, which guides today’s readers to Homer’s most enduring scenes and themes.
 Brann aims to make Homer’s storytelling come alive by highlighting critical passages, helping readers hear the musicality of the poetic language, and showing the hidden connections that make the poems dense with meaning.

 Burkert, Walter.
 Greek Religion.
-Translated by John Raffan.
+Trans.
+John Raffan.
 Cambridge, MA: Harvard University Press, reprint edition 2006.

 Kirk, G. S. The Songs of Homer.
 Cambridge: Cambridge University Press, new edition 2004.